 When broiler farmers raise broiler chickens, there are three things on their mind.
 The first is how they can make sure that the broilers reach the highest possible weight in the shortest time possible.
 While there are options when it comes to the use of growth promoters for broilers, organic broiler growth promoters are safer.
-Usually, farmers adopt the use of Antibiotic Growth Promoters in broiler diet to help promote growth.
+Usually, farmers adopt the use of Antibiotic Growth Promoters or broiler weight booster in broiler diet to help promote growth.
 Some of the dietary antibiotics used include Flavomycin, Zinc bacitracin, and Virginiamycin.
 Some studies claim that Virginiamycin is the most effective option among the three.

 So that we don’t shift the focus of this article, let me tell you why these dietary antibiotics may not be the best.
 It’s simply because dietary antibiotics result in antibiotic resistance.
 This explains why NAFDAC has banned the inclusion of antibiotics in animal feed.
 In this article, I will unveil some natural/organic growth promoters that farmers are using to promote broiler growth.
 These are safer, cheaper, and do more than promote growth but also keep your chickens healthy.
 Alright, let me introduce to you some growth recipe.

 1. Cloves as Natural Growth Promoter (Syzygium aromaticum)

 Cloves are an ancient spice.
 They are one of the amazing natural supplements that you can use to achieve rapid growth in broiler farming.
 Cloves are effective as a growth promoter when you add to broiler feed at inclusions of 100 – 200 mg (0.1-0.2 g) per kg of feed.
 You can use a digital scale to measure your ingredients.
 Cloves can be used independently as a growth promoter or combined with other growth promoters.
 Apart from working as a growth promoter for broilers, cloves also have health benefits for broilers.

 2. Black pepper (Piper nigrum) as Growth Promoter